The insurance company is telling me my personal injury claim is under investigation. What does that mean?

 When an insurance company says “investigation” and you may be thinking it’s an investigation to process the claim, it’s really a tactic by insurance companies to evaluate you and decide how they are going to handle the claim, and how much they feel they can get away with not paying on the claim.

-How do I prepare for an insurance claim investigation?
+How do I prepare for an insurance claim investigation in my personal injury case?

 When you are faced with an insurance claim investigation whether for property damage or personal injury, what can you do to prepare for the investigation?
 The process is all about the documentation generated as part of the claim, and one of the key pieces of documentation is the police report.
 The police report usually lists out what the contributing factors are in the accident, who caused the collision, and who was cited.
 These are all important items to know regarding your claim and case.

-How can Willis, Willis & Rizzi help me with my insurance claim investigation?
+How can Willis, Willis & Rizzi help me with my personal injury insurance claim investigation?

 It’s our belief that clients need to be focusing on recovery and getting back to their pre-injury state of health in both mind and body.
 Let the team at Willis, Willis and Rizzi deal with the bureaucracy and administrative “junk” associated with insurance company claims investigations.
 We have the experience and expertise to handle insurance companies and position our customers for the best possible outcome in your personal injury or accident claim investigation.